python/typing_extensions/doc/index.rst

    .. versionchanged:: 4.16.0

+      The implementation of this class has been updated to conform to the accepted version of :pep:`661`.

       Now supports pickle and will be reduced as a singleton.
       Renamed from `Sentinel` to `sentinel`, `Sentinel` is deprecated.
       Automatic `repr` string no longer has angle brackets.
       `repr` parameter was deprecated.
       `name` as a keyword is deprecated.
-      Subclasssing and attribute assignment are deprecated.
+      Subclassing and attribute assignment are deprecated.

 Pure aliases